Authentication

 }

-For a phone number, the phone field would be used instead.
-As a result of a successful request, either a password reset key and code is sent via email or a password reset code is sent via SMS, depending on whether an email address or a phone number was provided.
+As a result of a successful request, a password reset key and code are sent via email.
 Password reset emails will contain a link to the wire.com website which will guide the user through the completion of the password reset, which means that the website will perform the necessary requests to complete the password reset.
-To complete a password reset initiated with a phone number, the completion of the password reset has to happen from the mobile client application itself.

-Once a password reset has been initiated for an email address or phone number, no further password reset can be initiated for the same email address or phone number before the prior reset is completed or times out.
+Once a password reset has been initiated for an email address, no further password reset can be initiated for the same email address before the prior reset is completed or times out.
 The current timeout for an initiated password reset is 10 minutes.

 Complete a Password Reset